jltxpro/WinForm_ConnSQLStoredProcResultsDisp/README.md

 # WinForm_ConnSQLStoredProcResultsDisp
 WinForm_ConnSQLStoredProcResultsDisp

 01/28/2021: Code refactoring, optimized Data Reader logic, reorganized UI.
+I will run tests tonight on MS SQL server.

 01/27/2021: Future upgrades.
 * Add a limit on the output rows ?.
 Since this App is able to connect to any stored procedure.